nginxinc/nginx-ingress-workshops/OSS/labs/LabGuide.md

 `It is important to complete the lab exercises in sequential order.`

-By the end of this Workshop, you will have a working, operational NGINX Ingress Controller, with the skills to deploy and operate one for your Digital Enterprise Kubernetes projects.
+By the end of this Workshop, you will have a working, operational NGINX Ingress Controller, with the skills to deploy and operate one for your Modern Application Kubernetes projects.

 <br/>